kelvinyuan2004/ECE45-Synth-Project/README.md

 The writeup is located [here](https://docs.google.com/document/d/e/2PACX-1vQbeLiGtcSWIh8PIwu1w4pUH_zetZpARPXDrXkuVdp3Hq1xmoa-urR9AU4SDfVg0yl4pvSMpcZ1zmhr/pub).
 This will contain a more in detail version of all that is seen here in the README file.

 ## Instructions:
+The following will show the bare minimum into how to run the application and how to import sounds into the app as well.
+Please refer to the [writeup](https://docs.google.com/document/d/e/2PACX-1vQbeLiGtcSWIh8PIwu1w4pUH_zetZpARPXDrXkuVdp3Hq1xmoa-urR9AU4SDfVg0yl4pvSMpcZ1zmhr/pub) for more information and details into everything else about the app.

-Run "SYNTH.mlapp" by just openning it.
+1) Run "SYNTH.mlapp" by just openning it.
 If unable to import files this way, open the project in MATLAB, and add all files to the project path (right click -> add to project path -> all subfolders).

-Import sound to select wav file on computer (or use sample sounds from "imported sounds folder") "Play" to play the audio, "Stop" to stop the audio.
+2) Import sound to select wav file on computer (or use sample sounds from "imported sounds folder") "Play" to play the audio, "Stop" to stop the audio.